steve-levesque/Portfolio-AI-DesignToCode/README.md

 <!-- Getting Started -->
 ## Installation
-For this project to work, some programs needs to be installed with the required Python librearies:
+For this project to work, some programs needs to be installed with the required Python libraries:
 - Python 3.x
 - Jupyter Notebook (optional, but necessary for the notebooks)
 - Tesseract-OCR